-NYU ITP, Spring 2024.
+NYU ITP, Spring 2025.
 Instructor: Allison Parrish.
 Send me an e-mail.

-Important links: Schedule, form for submitting homework.
+Important links: Schedule, form for submitting homework

 Beginning with the release of Crowther and Woods’ “Colossal Cave Adventure” in 1977, the potential and unique affordances of computation as a means of storytelling have become more and more apparent.
 Combining approaches from literary theory, anthropology, computational creativity and game design, this class considers how narrative structure can be represented as data and enacted through computation, and invites students to implement practical prototypes of their own interactive and procedurally-generated narratives using a variety of technologies.
 Topics include (but are not limited to) hypertext fiction, “choose your own adventure”-style branching narratives, text adventures, visual novels, story generation from grammars and agent-based simulations.
 Students will complete a series of bite-size weekly assignments to present for in-class critique.
 Each session will also feature lectures, class discussion, and technical tutorials.
 Prerequisites: Introduction to Computational Media or equivalent programming experience.